bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

    .. note::

-      Make sure you have the overriding project configured in the **Designer** as well to see the overriding while designing your processes.
+      While working on your project with strict overriding you have to define the overriding project in the **Designer** as well.
+This can easily be achieved with the :ref:`overrides-editor`.
+Alternatively you can find the :ref:`app-yaml` for the Designer under
-      You find the :ref:`app-yaml` for the Designer under *designerDir/configuration/app-designer.yaml*
+      *designerDir/configuration/app-designer.yaml*.

 .. _case_scope: